facebookresearch/ProMerge/README.md

 ## [ECCV'24] ProMerge: Prompt and Merge for Unsupervised Instance Segmentation

+ProMerge is a fundamental improvement over prior leading approaches to unsupervised instance segmentation and object detection.
+For the challenging SA1B benchmark, we observe a 41.8% improvement in AP and 20.6% improvement in AR compared to the CutLER SOTA.
+We observe increases in AR and AP across six benchmarks.

 Official PyTorch implementation for ProMerge (ECCV'24).
 Details can be found in the paper.
 [[`paper`](#)]
 [[`project page`](https://www.robots.ox.ac.uk/~vgg/research/promerge/)]

 ![Alt Text](assets/overview.png)

+### Features
+- We propose ProMerge to generate pseudo-masks without relying on solving computationally demanding generalized eigenvalue problems.
+ProMerge's performance on
+- ProMerge exhibits strong performance on
+- We use the [CutLER](https://github.com/facebookresearch/CutLER?tab=readme-ov-file) training recipe for a single round and show that training a MaskRCNN detector on the high-quality ProMerge pseudo-labels results in SOTA performance on six diverse benchmarks

 ### Demo
 To be updated.